nbicocchi/learn-java-core/assets/slides/E5 - Java Generic Data Structures.md

 }
 ```

-A generic method's body is declared like that of any other method.

 We can pass an array of integers to the method we defined earlier and find its length:

 ```